syncfusion-content/ej2-grid-docs/ej2-javascript/grid/selection/check-box-selection.md

 ## Prevent specific rows from being selected in checkbox selection

-You can prevent specific rows from being selected in the checkbox selection mode by hiding the checkboxes using the [rowDataBound](../../api/grid/#rowdatabound) event.
-You achieve this by setting the [isSelectable](../../api/grid/rowDataBoundEventArgs/#isselectable) argument as false in the `rowDataBound` event based on certain conditions as per the needs of the application.
+The checkbox selection mode allows you to select rows either by clicking on checkboxes or by clicking on the rows themselves.
+However, there might be scenarios where you want to prevent specific rows from being selected based on certain conditions or business requirements.

+To achieve this, you can use the [rowDataBound](../../api/grid/#rowdatabound) event of the Grid.
+The `rowDataBound` event is triggered for each row after it is bound to the data source.
+In this event, you can check the row data and determine whether the row should be selectable or not.
+If you want to prevent the row from being selected, you can set the [isSelectable](../../api/grid/rowDataBoundEventArgs/#isselectable) argument of the event to **false**.

 In the following sample, the selection of specific rows has been prevented based on the `isSelectable` argument in the `rowDataBound` event.